Kylejeong2/ai-sdr/README.md

-# Graham SDR -> into the startup graveyard
+# AI SDR -> into the startup graveyard

 An AI-powered SDR automation platform with lead detection, email outreach, and analytics.